What Is IP Address Interference And How Can It Be Fixed?

 IP Address Interference Problems Are Not Difficult To Fix, But This Can Be Confusing, Especially For Those With Limited Network Information.

-This article will look at IP address interference and how to resolve it and see if two devices can have the same IP address.
+This article will examine IP address interference, how to resolve it, and whether two devices can have the same IP address.

 What is IP Address Interference?

 IP address interference occurs when an IP address is assigned to two or more devices on a network.
-To explain why this is a problem, we need to step back and look at what IP addresses are for and what they do.
+To explain why this is a problem, we must examine what IP addresses are for and what they do.

-Like the physical address of a home that is needed to receive mail, IP addresses act as a way to identify your computer on the network.
+Like the physical address of a home, which is needed to receive mail, IP addresses identify your computer on the network.
 Your router uses IP addresses to direct network traffic to the device.
 Because of these settings, no two devices can have the same IP address on the same network.

-If this happens, the network will be confused with duplicate IP addresses and will not be able to use them properly.
-If two houses on the same street have the same license plate, the mailman will not be able to find the correct address to deliver the letter.
+If this happens, the network will be confused with duplicate IP addresses and unable to be used properly.
+If two houses on the same street have the same license plate, the mail carrier cannot find the correct address to deliver the letter.

-All your network devices on the Internet are identified by public IPs, which are not relevant to the discussion of IP interference.
+All your network devices on the Internet are identified by public IPs, irrelevant to the discussion of IP interference.
 The same is true for your home network.
 Note that we are only talking about private IP addresses here, which refer to the addresses used in your network.

 How does IP address interference occur?

-It can say that IP interference is almost rare in modern home networks.
-It is because of DHCP (Dynamic Host Configuration Protocol).
-DHCP is a system that routers use to provide IP addresses.
-DIOCCIP dynamically addresses and configures hosts on the network by being tasked with allocating IPs.
+IP interference is almost rare in modern home networks.
+This is because of DHCP (Dynamic Host Configuration Protocol), a system routers use to provide IP addresses.
+DIOCCIP dynamically addresses and configures hosts on the network by allocating IPs.

-When you connect a new device to your network, your router uses DHCP to select a current IP address from various possible options.
+When connecting a new device to your network, your router uses DHCP to select a current IP address from various options.
 The device uses this IP for a while (until the lease expires) and then has to receive a new IP from the router.

 IP interference usually occurs when fixed IPs are involved.